WriteBadCode/BeatTrials/README.md

 # BeatTrials

-Supposed to be an optional multiplayer Rythm Game.
-Including Websocket Server :)
+BeatTrials is an optional multiplayer rhythm game that includes a WebSocket server component.

 ## Directory Structure